balsaedi/RLesson/README.md

 10. **Data Visualization in R**: Creating effective visualizations
 11. **Descriptive Statistics in R**: Calculating and interpreting statistics
 12. **Exploratory Data Analysis in R**: Techniques for data exploration
+13. **Final Project**: Data Analysis Challenge.
+Apply all your R skills to analyze a real-world dataset

 ## Installation